ANL-CEEESA/MIPLearn/src/docs/customization.md

 ### Using customized ML classifiers and regressors

 By default, given a training set of instantes, MIPLearn trains a fixed set of ML classifiers and regressors, then selects the best one based on cross-validation performance.
-Alternatively, the user specify which model a component should use through the `classifier` or `regressor` contructor parameters.
+Alternatively, the user may specify which ML model a component should use through the `classifier` or `regressor` contructor parameters.
 The provided classifiers and regressors must follow the sklearn API.
 In particular, classifiers must provide the methods `fit`, `predict_proba` and `predict`, while regressors must provide the methods `fit` and `predict`